Gurus41/terraform-zero-to-hero/Day-6/terraform commands & workspace.md

 3. terraform workspace select <name>: Switches to the workspace with the specified name.
 This command allows you to switch between different environments or configurations.

-4. terraform workspace show: Displays the currently selected workspace.
+4. terraform workspace show : Displays the currently selected workspace.

 5. terraform workspace delete <name>: Deletes the workspace with the specified name.
 Use this command with caution, as it permanently deletes the workspace and its associated state.